web3/web3.js/docs/docs/guides/basics/sign_and_send_tx/local_wallet.md

 // Make sure the account has enough eth on balance to send the transaction

+// fill ContractAbi and ContractBytecode with your contract's abi and bytecode

+async function deploy() {
     // Third step: sign and send the transaction
     // In any function where you can pass from the address set address of the account that exists in a wallet, it will be automatically signed.

     try {
         // deploy
         const contract = new web3.eth.Contract(ContractAbi);
         const contractDeployed = await contract
             .deploy({
                 input: ContractBytecode,
                 arguments: ['Constructor param1', 'Constructor param2'],
             })
             .send({
                 from: account?.address,
                 gas: '1000000',
                 // other transaction's params
             });

         // call method
         await contractDeployed.methods
             .transfer('0xe2597eb05cf9a87eb1309e86750c903ec38e527e', '0x1')
             .send({
                 from: account?.address,
                 gas: '1000000',
                 // other transaction's params
             });
     } catch (error) {
         // catch transaction error
         console.error(error);
     }
+}

+(async () => {
+    await deploy();
+})();
 ```

   </TabItem>